Almarch/pokedex/README.md

 The goal of this application is to provide an AI assistant to the world of Pokémon.

 It consists in a stack of services orchestrated by Kubernetes.
 In a nutshell, it encompasses an UI and an inference service.
 A middleware intercepts the requests between these services, processes them, and augments them with information from a vector DB.
+The answer is then streamed back to the user.

 The project has been set-up such as English and French are the two supported languages of the assistant.
 Depending on the request, the assistant uses the appropriate translation of the Pokémon names.